How far can we get in developing language models like GPT-3

 to let them represent the view of a philosopher?

 WHAT is a GPT-3?
 A GPT-3 is a neural network trained to predict the next likely word in a sequence.

 Technically, it is a 175 billion parameter language model that shows strong performances on many Natural Language Processing tasks.
 The abbreviation stands for Generative Pretrained Transformer!

-Our research questions are:
+Our research questions: